aaravarora01/AaravArora-APCSA-Fastpages/_posts/2022-09-20-methodsquiz.md

 # Quiz Questions: #

-1. Which is the proper syntax for declaring a method?
+1) Which is the proper syntax for declaring a method?
 A. returnType methodName() {}
 B. int methodName() {}
 C. methodName returnType () {}

-Correct Answer: A

-2. A switch can substitute or act as what other flow control?
+2) A switch can substitute or act as what other flow control?
 A. if statements
 B. while loop
 C. console output
 D. != operator

-Correct Answer: A

-3. Every if statement requires an else
+3) Every if statement requires an else.

 True/False

-Correct Answer: False

-4. For the following code:
+4) For the following code:

 int x = 3;
 float y = 3.0;